 Conclusions

-The degree of stenosis and atherosclerotic burden are significantly higher in LAD as compared to LCX and RCA, both in epicardial coronary arteries supplying non-ischemic or ischemic myocardial territories.
-In all the three main coronary arteries both luminal narrowing and plaque burden are independent predictors of ischemia, where the plaque burden is mainly driven by non-calcified plaque.
-However, many vessels supplying ischemic territories have relatively low stenosis degree and plaque burden, especially in the LCx and RCA, limiting the ability of diameter stenosis and PAV to predict myocardial ischemia.
+The degree of stenosis and atherosclerotic burden are significantly higher in the LAD as compared to LCX and RCA, both in epicardial coronary arteries supplying nonischemic or ischemic myocardial territories.
+In all the three main coronary arteries, both luminal narrowing and plaque burden are independent predictors of ischemia, where the plaque burden is mainly driven by noncalcified plaque.
+However, many vessels supplying ischemic territories have a relatively low degree of stenosis and plaque burden, especially in the LCX and RCA, limiting the ability of diameter stenosis and PAV to predict myocardial ischemia.

 J Nucl Cardiol.
 2025 8:102470